 Tell people where things are

-“Hey Jane, where can I find the payroll schedule?”
+“Hey Kristy, where can I find the payroll schedule?”

 “Twelve dot oh-three.”